kaz-utashiro/greple/README.md

         LINE      Line number
         BLOCKEND  Block end mark

+- **--colormap**=_&func_ **--colormap**=_sub{...}_

+    You can also set the name of perl subroutine name or definition to be called handling matched words.
+Target word is passed as variable `$_`, and the return value of the subroutine will be displayed.

+    Next command convert all words in C comment to upper case.

+        greple --all --include '/\*(?s:.*?)\*/' '\w+' --cm 'sub{uc}'

+    Note that the form of _&func_ can be used just in the same way as other color specifications.
+However, if it start with _sub{_ pattern, all the rest of the argument is taken as a part of subroutine definition.
+So, it can not be combined with other color definitions.

+    It is possible to use this definition with field names.
+Next example print line numbers in seven digits.

+        greple -n --cm 'LINE=sub{s/(\d+)/sprintf("%07d",$1)/e;$_}'

+    Experimentally, these function can be combined with other normal color specifications.
+Also the form _&func;_ can be repeated.

+        greple --cm 'BF/544;sub{uc}'

+        greple --cm 'R;&func1;&func2;&func3'

 - **--\[no\]colorful**

     Shortcut for **--colormap**='_RD GD BD CD MD YD_' in ANSI 16 colors